jeremytammik/tbc/a/1942_prevent_modification.md

 Atm there is no way to "lock" an instance in the model...

-Unfortunately, the workaround(s) are the only ways to get such behavior...
+Unfortunately, the workaround(s) are the only ways to get such behaviour...

 Thanks a lot again for your help!